vegaprotocol/specs/protocol/0087-VAMM-automated_market_maker.md

   - Price bounds (upper, lower, base)
   - Granularity of price levels to post
 - Once accepted, the network will transfer funds to a sub-account and use the other parameters for maintaining the position.
-- At each block, immediately prior to the evaluation of liquidity provision for SLA purposes, for each configured AMM:
-  - The party's available balance (including margin and general accounts) for trading on the market will be checked.
+- At each block, the party's available balance (including margin and general accounts) for trading on the market will be checked.
 If the total balance is `0` the AMM configuration will be cancelled.
-  - Each running AMM will be queried for it's provided orders.
-All orders from this party on this market will then be cancelled, followed by the placement of these new orders on the book.
-There are a couple of things to note here:
-    - All orders are placed as-if arriving from the party's key externally.
 - If the party submits a `CancelAMM` transaction the AMM configuration for that party, on that market, will be cancelled.
 All active orders from the AMM will be cancelled and all funds and positions associated with the sub-account will be transferred back to the main account.

 ## Sub-Account Configuration